quasarframework/quasar-framework.org/source/components/scroll-directive.md

 > **NOTE**
 > There is one more scrolling-related directive available called "Scroll Fire" described on its own documentation page.
 Read more [here](/components/scroll-fire.html).

+## Determining Scrolling Container
+Please read [here](components/scroll-observable.html#Determining-Scrolling-Container) about how Quasar determines the container to attach scrolling events to.